kelvin17/credit.apply/README.md

 - Spring Boot
 - MyBatis with MySQL
 - Redis for distributed locking
-- Swagger for API documentation
+- Swagger for API documentation and Visit

 ### 1.2 Infrastructure (IaaS)
 - Azure managed services for MySQL and Redis to reduce infrastructure maintenance